 NOTICE: Because of the nature of federal, state and institutional guidelines affecting financial aid programs, the information contained in this publication is subject to change.
-In the event that available state funds are insufficient to pay the full amount of each approved grant, the lowa College Student Aid Commission has the authority to administratively reduce the award.
+In the event that available state funds are insufficient to pay the full amount of each approved grant, the lowa Department of Education has the authority to administratively reduce the award.